 If you have ideas to help spread the word, the boats, the sport, please let us know.

-At the KinderSkiff Regatta, in Torino Italy, over 200 young scullers aged 11 – 14 will race in single shells over a 4 km course on the Po River.
+At the KinderSkiff Regatta, in Torino Italy, about 300 young scullers aged 11 – 14 race in singles over a 4 km course on the Po River.
 In the adult version, the SilverSkiff Regatta, more than 500 single scullers aged 15 and up will race over an 11 km course.